Frontear/Themelio/README.md

 ## Usage

 - [Generate](https://github.com/Frontear/Themelio/generate) your own copy of this repository
-- Modify the `gradle.properties` file with your mods information.
+- Modify the `gradle.properties` file with your mods' information.
 This data will be retroactively applied to the jar at build time
-- ***optional:*** To update fabric and minecraft to the latest versions, run `./gradlew update`
+- ***optional:*** To update fabric and minecraft to the latest versions, run `./gradlew updateEnv`

 ## License